How do we practice Christian Community Development?

 What is included in the Philosophy & Community series?

-- Eight classes of 1 hour sessions of facilitated learning and community building
+- Eight classes of 1-hour sessions of facilitated learning and community building, with the option to debrief and discuss 30 minutes directly after class

 - Go deeper and learn about CCD’s 8 Key Components